-It is a matter of record that the Municipal Solid Waste 2000 were notified Management Rules after the effective intervention of the Hon'ble Apex Court, in the present matter which is under consideration, transferred by the Apex Court to this Tribunal.
-The MSW Rules, 2000 also contained elaborate time bound action plan and also details of various technologies and procedure for segregation, collection, transport, treatment and disposal of the MSW.
-It is also a matter of record that all the cities in the country including major metropolitan cities have failed to achieve the benchmarks and objectives of the MSW Rules, 2000.
+It is a matter of record that the Rules of 2000 were notified after the effective intervention of the Hon'ble Apex Court, in the present matter which is under consideration, transferred by the Apex Court to this Tribunal.
+The Rules of 2000 also contained elaborate time bound action plan and also details of various technologies and procedure for segregation, collection, transport, treatment and disposal of the MSW.
+It is also a matter of record that all the cities in the country including major metropolitan cities have failed to achieve the benchmarks and objectives of the Rules of 2000.
 As per CPCBs report maximum 27% of the municipal solid waste generated in the country is treated.
 It is also well established that improper collection, treatment and disposal of the MSW has serious implications on the human health and has direct correlation with the health burden of the respective cities.

-It would therefore have been prudent if the Ministry had carried out a critical analysis of the reasons for non-implementation of the MSW Rules, 2000 by identifying the concerns/issues/weaknesses in the said Rules while framing the new rules.
+It would therefore have been prudent if the Ministry had carried out a critical analysis of the reasons for non-implementation of the Rules of 2000 by identifying the concerns/issues/weaknesses in the said Rules while framing the new rules.
 This is relevant because though in the Rules of 2000, three years' time period was given for implementation of the rules, even after 16 years, there is abysmal progress in the implementation of the Rules.
-Moreover, the SWM Rules 2016, further gives a time frame spanning over six months to five years for implementation of various provisions of the Rules.
-It is, therefore, reasonably apprehended that such a time frame for implementation of the Rule will further aggravate the problems of public health impacts and nuisance in mainly urban areas of the country where the poor and weaker sections of the society are predominantly affected.
+Moreover, the Rules of 2016 further gives a timeframe spanning over one year to five years for providing necessary infrastructure by the Local Bodies or concerned authorities for implementation of the Rules.
+Serious apprehensions have been raised by the State/UTs that the timeframe prescribed under the Rules of 2016 for certain compliances has already lapsed while for other compliances the period goes up to two years, this itself would aggravate the problems of environment, public health and nuisance resulting from huge collection of Municipal Solid Waste.
+This would largely affect the weaker sections of the society living both in urban and rural areas.